leventYanik46/clp-hosting/src/content/post/how-to-get-a-green-card-for-your-parents.md

 ---
 title: How to Get a Green Card for Your Parents
 excerpt: Green Card
-category: " 193 One of the most important questions on the minds of many people living in and holding American citizenship is: Can I apply for a Green Card for my parents?
+category: "One of the most important questions on the minds of many people living in and holding American citizenship is: Can I apply for a Green Card for my parents?
 Application Requirements..."
 lang: en